DrMattG/TechBk1/content/ExperimentalDesign.FullDraft.md

 be careful to avoid pseudoreplication.
-True experimental replicates are independent of each other; however, pseudoreplication occurs when measurements which are not independent are treated as independent in statistical analyses (Hurlbert 1984).
-The consequences of pseudoreplication include overestimating precision and falsely concluding that there is a treatment effect when there is none (Heffner et al. 1996).
+True experimental replicates are independent of each other; however, pseudoreplication occurs when measurements which are not independent are treated as independent in statistical analyses \[@doi:10.2307/1942661\].
+The consequences of pseudoreplication include overestimating precision and falsely concluding that there is a treatment effect when there is none
+\[@doi:10.2307/2265754\].
 Preventing pseudoreplication requires correctly identifying the experimental unit of a study, which is the lowest experimental level in which units are independent from others.
 The experimental unit is the level at which the treatment is applied in experimental studies, though care must be taken when identifying the experimental unit in studies with multiple levels of treatments.
 Imagine a study where different herbicides are sprayed on a series of forest